Everything You Need to Know – Lip Filler Swelling Stages

 Lip Filler Swelling Stage or Timeline

-It is good to familiarize yourself with the lip injection swelling stages, filler swelling timeline and the actual swelling you may have after having lip filler treatments.
-Swelling is often an expected side effect of lip injections, both semi-permanent and temporary fillers; you may also experience redness or bruising.
+It is good for both men and women to familiarize with the lip injection swelling stages, filler swelling timeline and the actual swelling you may have after having lip filler treatments.
+Swelling is often an expected side effect of lip injections, both semi-permanent and temporary fillers; you may also experience redness or bruising after fillers.
 On the other hand, with proper lip filler aftercare, the healing process is fast.

 Day 0 (lip filler treatment)

 Straight after the procedure, considerable swellings can occur.
 Most of the time, there is uneven swelling.
 It is advisable that you not be concerned about the unevenness in the first few days weeks, as it is impossible to assess until the inflammation has cured or subsided after surgery.
 If you’re concerned, it is advisable to visit your doctor at the four-week mark to evaluate.

 Day 1 (One day after the treatment)